-Prior to use, please carefully read these care and washing instructions in order to keep your Peachi Baby reusable nappies in the best condition.
+This guide provides care and washing instructions to keep your Peachi Baby reusable nappies clean and in the best condition.

 Unsnap all poppers and put the nappies on a short rinse cycle with a small amount of good quality detergent.
 Once dry, they are ready for use but inserts will improve in absorbency, wash after wash.